-If you’ve ever wondered who “The Fed” is that you hear about on the news, the displays in the “Money in Motion” exhibit at the Federal Reserve Bank will answer this- plus everything you wanted to know (or not) about the flow of money and regulation of banking in the United States.
+If you’ve ever wondered who “The Fed” is, the displays in the “Money in Motion” exhibit at the Federal Reserve Bank will answer this- plus everything you wanted to know (or not) about the flow of money and regulation of banking in the United States.
 The Federal Reserve is the nation’s central bank – supervising and regulating consumer banks, setting monetary policy (including interest rates that banks charge for loans) and issuing currency.
 They are an independent organization, whose board is appointed by the President and approved by Congress.

 Lots of interactive screens with videos and quizzes (identifying counterfeit bills, how to be a bank manager, knowledge tests), make this small, free museum WAY more enjoyable than it would seem.
 There are also some cool exhibits showing early American money (including Spanish “pieces of 8” and wampum) and bills from 1791-1934, including a $100,000 bill.
 Plus, you get this cool souvenir (how often does the government give you FREE money??) along with a break from the colonial overload of Old City.